KidkArolis/tiny-atom/docs/content/best-practises.md

 ## Extend

 Don't be afraid to read the code of **Tiny Atom** to really understand what's going on under the hood.
-Once you understand the concepts behind it - consider using custom `evolve` or `merge` hooks to fit your specific application needs.
+Once you understand the concepts behind it - consider using a custom `evolve` hook to fit your specific application needs.